elenekat/Installing_FLASH/README.md

-# Installing FLASH on Local Machine
+# Installing FLASH on MacOS

 We need to install dependencies: